Stratio/genai-examples/basic-actor-chain-example/README.md

 url = "https://genai-api-loadbalancer.s000001-genai.k8s.fifteen.labs.stratio.com:8080/v1/pypi/simple/"
 priority = "supplemental"
 ```
-If using a SSL server, you should configure poetry to use the CA of the cluster to verify the certificate of the
+If using an SSL server, you should configure poetry to use the CA of the cluster to verify the certificate of the
 above configured repository (the CA of the cluster can be found in the zip you obtain from Gosec with your
 certificates)